Rubena-Produkter/jekyll-bootstrap-sass/README.md

 # A repo for my own convenience
-# Under actice developement....
+# Under active developement....
 DO NOT USE

 ## The goal is a template Bootstrap version with SASS, Font awesome and dark mode toggle